amrancz/notes/content/Product managers have to have deep knowledge of customers.md

 ---
-title: Product managers have to have deep knowledge of customers
+title: Product managers have to have deep knowledge of 4 key areas
 ---
 Tags: [[product management]]